git-moss/DrivenByMossWiki/Akai-APCmini.md

 Support script for Akais' APCmini controller.
 You can control track parameters, devices and session view.

-Get the latest stable release from:   http://www.mossgrabers.de/Software/Bitwig/Bitwig.html

-**The version in GitHub might always be in an alpha or beta state, you have been warned!**

-There is also an in-depth video tutorial available: https://www.youtube.com/watch?v=US9Ht2-vJOg

 # Features

 For the basic usage see the APCmini manual.
 The differences are as follows: